March 1947 martial law in Mandatory Palestine: Effects on the populace

 Martial law had serious implications for the Jewish populace of the affected areas.
 Civil services were suspended and the power of civil leadership, including the courts system, was transferred to military governors; British soldiers were granted policing authority and movement in and out of areas under martial law required permits.
 Residents of the areas under martial law were under curfew for all but three hours a day.
 Arabs were affected too by the price of goods and the dismissal of thousands of daily wage workers.
 Ben-Gurion complained that the curfew was having a serious negative impact on the economy and public services, arguing that the effect risked creating sympathy for the cause of terrorism among the general population.
-General Sir Miles Denmpsey commented on 4 March apropos the military situation stating that there were as many murders in England as in Palestine, with only one difference: "in England the murderer is caught because the people of the country are on the side of law and order and assist the police.
+General Sir Miles Dempsey commented on 4 March apropos the military situation stating that there were as many murders in England as in Palestine, with only one difference: "in England the murderer is caught because the people of the country are on the side of law and order and assist the police.
 In Palestine the people do not assist the police and the murderers are not caught."

 Tel Aviv unexpectedly became a major centre of employment and adjacent communities–otherwise cut off from the city–requested they be incorporated into the boundaries of martial law.
 Pressure on the Jewish Agency led to it taking serious steps to distance itself from the dissident militant groups.

 During the period of martial law, British troops in Jerusalem killed two Jewish civilians, including a 4-year-old girl.
 In Tel Aviv, British troops with orders to shoot curfew violators on sight shot at pedestrians and motorists out on legitimate business.